giacomo270197/giacomo270197.github.io/assets/panda/docs/core.md

 ## Functions

 Functions are defined with the `fn` keyword and given a type.
-The function definition is otherwise similar to C with parameters in parenthesis in the "type name" format, and code enclosed in curly brakets.
-For exmple:
+The function definition is otherwise similar to C with parameters in parenthesis in the "type name" format, and code enclosed in curly brackets.
+For example:

 ```
 int fn ThisIsAFunc(string str, int num) {